juniormfreitas/react-container/README.md

 This is a simple wordpress environment containing Wordpress and MariaDB images.

-Environment veriables are used in this project in order to make this infrastructure more flexible, the following varibales are used in the `.env` file.
+Environment variables are used in this project in order to make this infrastructure more flexible, the following variables are used in the `.env` file.

 ```
 APP_PORT